tintoy/docker-machine-driver-terraform/examples/aws/README.md

 ## aws provider

-This example deploys a server with a private IP address only; it needs to be run either while connected to the CloudControl VPN or from a server inside the target network.
+This example deploys an EC2 instance and a security group to permit inbound SSH + Docker API.

 Source: